Alluxio/alluxio/docs/en/Metrics-System.md

 * Logical Operations: number of operations performed (e.g. FilesCreated).
 * RPC Invocations: number of RPC invocations per operation (e.g. CreateFileOps).

-The following shows the details of some of the available metrics.
+The following shows the details of the available metrics.

 ## Master